School of Philosophy and Economic Science: Advaita and Sanskrit

 On a trip to India to study meditation with the Maharishi Mahesh Yogi, Roles met the Shankarcharya of Jyotir Math, Swami Shantanand Saraswati, who Roles believed was the spiritual advisor both the Study society and SES were seeking.
 He introduced MacLaren to Shantandand and they both became his students.
 Swami Shantananda Saraswati had been a disciple, with the Maharishi, of the previous Shankaracharya of Jyotir Math, Swami Brahmananda Saraswati.
-From this point on, MacLaren's teachings became predominately based on Advaita Vedanta, which he disseminated within SES.
+From this point on, MacLaren and the SES's teachings became predominately based on Advaita Vedanta.
 During the mid-1950s, Practical Philosophy became the central subject of teaching and practice at SES and remains so today.
 MacLaren's discussions with Shantanand Saraswati solidified the central principle of SES's philosophy as "unity in diversity", a merger of Eastern philosophy and Western wisdom.

-From 1965, every second year for the rest of his life, MacLaren conversed with Shantananda Saraswat and these conversations were taped and transcribed.
-These conversations are published in a four volume series.
 Teaching is disseminated by SES advanced students who are volunteer teachers, and is maintained by the successors of MacLaren and Shantanand Saraswati, these being Donald Lambie and SES guru Sri Vasudevananda Saraswati respectively.

-MacLaran also met another Indian sage, Daṇḍī Svāmī Nārāyaṇānanda Sarasvatī, who was a student of both Shantananda Saraswathi and Brahmananda Saraswati.
-Daṇḍī Svāmī Nārāyaṇānanda Sarasvatī was also linked with the leader of the SES branch in Holland.
+From 1965 until MacLaren's death in 1994, conversations between MacLaren and Shantananda Saraswat were recorded and transcribed every 2 years.
+These were published in a four volume series.
 In his conversations with MacLaren, Shantananda Saraswati stated the importance of Sanskrit language in the study of Advaita.
 The study of Sanskrit language at SES began in the late 1960s and became a formal part of what was called the "middle school" in 1977.
 SES is considered a world-class centre for the study of Sanskrit.

+Saraswati also taught that regular and disciplined meditation was highly important.
+Meditation became central to SES's philosophy programme and MacLaren, together with Roles, was instrumental in founding the School of Meditation (SoM) in London.
+All senior members of the SES meditate.